Sprague Lake Elopement Guide & Packages 2025

 Due to high volumes of visitors to the park each year, the park allows a limited number of wedding permits each year, and only so many weddings can happen at each spot on any given day.

 So you want to apply for your park permit sooner than later.
-Permits cost $300, and you can either apply yourselves here or I can secure your permit for you because I’m a vendor with the park.
-Plus the permit is included in your package with me for much cheaper which is a nice bonus for you :)
+Honestly, they seem to go faster every season.
+This year in 2025, permits for the popular months of May through October were gone by mid February.
+A permit costs $300 if you apply for it yourself, or I can secure your permit for you because I’m a vendor with the park.
+Plus the permit is included in your package with me for much cheaper than $300 which is a nice bonus for you :)

 Photos by partner company Colorado Photographer Squad